tianocore/edk2-pytool-extensions/docs/user/features/using_linux.md

 If you use the external dependency features of pytools, you'll need to update your mono to support NuGet on Linux.
 This applies to all Linux users, WSL or native.

-See more information in the using_extdep document [here](https://github.com/tianocore/edk2-pytool-extensions/blob/master/docs/usability/using_extdep.md).
+See more information in the [A note on NuGet on Linux](extdep.md#a-note-on-nuget-on-linux) section of the extdep document.

 ## Setting up other tools